misev/asqldb/README.md

     VALUES (1, '2014-01-22', ARRAY['MYCOLL:100']);

-In SELECT queries then we can do advanced array processing on the array column, and even combine it with other non-array columns.
-The rasql syntax (http://rasdaman.org/ for more details) is mostly supported as is.
+In SELECT queries then we can do advanced array processing on the array column, and even combine it with other non-array columns, e.g.

+    SELECT acquired, avg_cells(array[0:100, 50:200]) * id
+    FROM Arrays

+The rasql syntax (http://rasdaman.org/ for more details) is mostly supported as is, with subtle keyword differences, like `ARRAY` instead of `MARRAY`, and `AGGREGATE` instead of `CONDENSE`.

 Todo
 ====